karkil2205/Discrete-Choice-Models/README.md

 # Objectifs
 * Introduction to Discrete Choice Models
 * We are using the paper : [MISRA, Sanjog.
 Generalized reverse discrete choice models.
 Quantitative Marketing and Economics, 2005, vol. 3, no 2, p.
-175-200.](https://booksc.org/book/8122485/a8bab3)
+175-200](https://booksc.org/book/8122485/a8bab3).
 * Describe firt the data used in his paper (Section 5.1 and 5.2).
 * Produce Table 1.
 Summary statistics for Cracker and Yogurt data.
-* The data are available in the R Package: [mlogit](https://cran.r-project.org/web/packages/mlogit/index.html).
+* The data are available in the [mlogit](https://cran.r-project.org/web/packages/mlogit/index.html) R Package.
 * Explain Section 3.1.
 The random utility maximization framework.
+* Provide de formulas for the logit model.
+The following relate paper may help: [ANDERSON, Simon P. et DE PALMA, André.
+Reverse discrete choice models.
+Regional Science and Urban Economics, 1999, vol. 29, no 6, p.
+745-764](https://booksc.org/book/14057891/a29f1c).